China's little secret: a thriving, free market in shares

 An over-the-counter market, the NTB has been a hive of new listings since the freeze in Shanghai and Shenzhen took hold, with a whopping 362 companies since July 3.

-Developer Evergrande Real Estate (3333.HK) has alone unveiled plans over the past four weeks to list a soccer club, a mineral water business and a unit that owns music rights, radio and TV stations and magazines.
+Developer Evergrande Real Estate has alone unveiled plans over the past four weeks to list a football club, a mineral water business and a unit that owns music rights, radio and TV stations and magazines.

 The confidence of issuers in the NTB has been underlined by light government intervention.